 Based on what I have learnt over the last few days of this platform, here is a quick guide to those of you planning to start with it and also for the veterans who have been there for a long time.

 First, the most important thing that I have learnt from Instagram – Don’t use Instagram if you don’t want your photography to suffer!

 Here are my reasons for this statement –

-- The number of followers and likes increase the confidence and brings it to brink of being called over-confidence.
+- The number of followers and likes increases the confidence and brings it to the brink of being called over-confidence.
 Sometimes users go beyond this threshold and start to think of themselves as all-learned and the greatest photographer of all times.
 This is a trap!
-A good photograph doesn’t require any endorsements and a large number of likes doesn’t make a photograph great.
+A good photograph doesn’t require any endorsements and a large number of likes don’t make a photograph great.